TAMU Sounding Rocketry Team

 Sub-teams

-The Sounding Rocketry Team emphasizes both student leadership and self-instruction in each of its six student-led subdivisions: Business, Dynamics, Electronics & Payload, Propulsion, Structures, and Testing & Operations.
+The Sounding Rocketry Team emphasizes both student leadership and self-instruction in each of its eight student-led subdivisions: Avionics, Business, Dynamics, Propulsion, Structures, Ground Support Engineering, and Recovery.
 The sub-teams are designed such that each student has a vital role in the overall success of the project.
 Each student is in control of and responsible for the design and construction of a sustainable rocket.

 Picture